 Consider your competitors in the market, your marketing strategy, online and in-person expenses, shipping, etc. You must break down what you’re trying to pay off and not just how to make a profit.
 The best way to choose product pricing is to just think of where you’re selling, what you need in order to sell that product, and what you’ll need to continue selling.

-The first component to factor in is the initial stock you have to purchase.
-What you originally invest into your products, you will want to make back.
+The first component to factor in is the initial stock you have to purchase (the price you paid per unit).
+What you originally invested into your products, you will want to make back.
 This means you need to make back at least enough to pay off what you purchase them for.

 The second component you have to think about is where you’re selling your products, and the expenses you will have.
 If you are selling in-person, online, or both, you will have multiple expenses that you will need to consider to be profitable.